What Commercial Auto Insurance Is Required in Nebraska?

 Three options exist in Nebraska for businesses that prefer not to carry a traditional commercial auto insurance policy, all governed by Neb.
 Rev. Stat. § 60-509.

-• Surety Bond: You can file a $75,000 surety bond with the Nebraska Department of Motor Vehicles through a surety company authorized to operate in the state.
-The bond remains on file until formally canceled and serves as proof of financial responsibility in place of a liability policy.
+• Surety Bond: A $75,000 surety bond filed with the Nebraska Department of Motor Vehicles through a state-authorized surety company satisfies the financial responsibility requirement.
+The bond stays on file until formally canceled.

-• Self-Insurance: Businesses with the financial capacity to cover their own claims can apply through the Nebraska Department of Motor Vehicles and must meet state-determined asset and reserve thresholds.
-This option is most realistic for large fleet operators or government agencies.
+• Self-Insurance: Businesses with the capacity to cover their own claims can apply through the Nebraska Department of Motor Vehicles and must meet state-determined asset and reserve thresholds.
+This option is realistic primarily for large fleet operators or government agencies.

-• Cash Deposit: A $75,000 deposit of cash or securities with the Nebraska State Treasurer satisfies the financial responsibility requirement.
-This locks up working capital for as long as the deposit remains active, making it a poor fit for most businesses that need liquidity.
+• Cash Deposit: A $75,000 deposit of cash or securities with the Nebraska State Treasurer meets the financial responsibility requirement.
+The deposit ties up working capital for as long as it remains active, which makes it a poor fit for most businesses that need liquidity.

 Nebraska Commercial Auto Insurance Special Coverage Circumstances